Many insurance companies provide partial hearing aid coverage, and state-mandated insurance coverage has been expanding.

 UnitedHealthcare

 Many UnitedHealthcare plans cover hearing aids through its UnitedHealthcare Hearing program.
-Its Right2You virtual care and direct delivery program offer Relate and Phonak hearing aids, and its in-person care coverage offer Relate and industry-leading brands.
+Its Right2You virtual care and direct delivery program offer UHC Relate brand and Phonak hearing aids, and its in-person care coverage offer Relate and industry-leading brands.
 If your plan covers hearing aids, you may receive a discount of 50-80% on the device itself, with the discount depending on your policy and the hearing aid brand.

 Financing and other options for obtaining hearing aids